LapisSea/JDatablockFS/README.md

 - `@IOValue`: This is the most basic annotation.
 It signifies that a value should be serialized.
 - `@IONullability`: This annotation specified what kinda of nullability is accepted.
 Every `IOValue` without this annotation is `NOT_NULL`.
 When this annotation has `NULLABLE`, a new virtual field of type boolean will be added.
 Its value is automatically managed by the library.
 When this annotation has `DEFAULT_IF_NULL` then a value will be stored as its default value.
 (0, false, empty constructor, empty array, etc...)
 - `@IOValue.Reference`: This annotation suggests to the library that this field should not be inlined and should be stored as a reference.
 (This is useful if an object is going to be stored in a list.
-When an object is in a list, the list greatly benefits from an object whos size can be fixed and can be stored inline with the list data)
+When an object is in a list, the list greatly benefits from an object whose size can be fixed and can be stored inline with the list data)
-- `@IOValue.OverrideType`: This annotation specifies that the type of a field should be replaced with a compatible type.
-For example if there is an IOList and a spesific implementation is desired then `@IOValue.OverrideType(FooList.class)` can be used
+- `@IOValue.OverrideType`: This annotation specifies that the type of field should be replaced with a compatible type.
+For example if there is an IOList and a specific implementation is desired then `@IOValue.OverrideType(FooList.class)` can be used
 - `@IODependency`: This annotation specifies that this field requires another `IOField` to be read/written correctly.
 This will change the way the memory of an IOInstance is organised.
 If used incorrectly this annotation can create dependency loops what will make the instance of an invalid format.
 This annotation should probably not be used unless there is a specific need for it.
 - `@IODependency.VirtualNumSize`: This annotation can be used on a field of a numeric type.
 It creates a virtual field of `NumberSize` what enables the number to be stored in less bytes than its max value requires.
 A name can be specified for the `NumberSize` field.
 If 2 fields share the same name, their `NumberSize` field will be shared.
 - `@IODependency.NumSize`: This annotation has the same effect as `IODependency.VirtualNumSize` except it does not create a virtual field but references the name of another field.
-- `@IOType.Dynamic`: This annotation enables the field to have a value whos class does not match the field exactly.
+- `@IOType.Dynamic`: This annotation enables the field to have a value whose class does not match the field exactly.
 This freedom comes at the cost of needing an extra typeID virtual field and any stored value will need to have its class layout stored on file what can create a lot of non-useful data.
 Use this annotation only when needed.
 - `@IOValueUnmanaged`: This annotation can be used on static methods inside an `IOInstance.Unmanaged` to mark that function as a static unmanaged field factory.

 ---